niraami/dotfiles/.setup/guide.md

 ```

 ### Generating an fstab file
-The [fstab](https://wiki.archlinux.org/title/fstab) file, is used to define how system partitions, volumes, remote partitions or other block devices should be mounted into the file system.
+The [fstab](https://wiki.archlinux.org/title/fstab) file, is used to define how system partitions, volumes, remote partitions or other block devices should be mounted into your system.

 Example (*comment with headers added for clarity*):
 ```fstab